MdShohanurRahman/enhanced-ngmodal/docs/ModalServiceDocumentation.md

 #### Description

-The `ModalConfigs` interface is used to configure custom modal dialogs in the Enhanced-ng-modal project.
+The `ModalConfigs` interface is used to configure custom modal dialogs in the Enhanced-Ngmodal project.
 It extends `NgbModalOptions`, which are options provided by the [ng-bootstrap](https://ng-bootstrap.github.io/) library, and includes additional properties to customize the appearance and behavior of the modal.

 #### Properties